punicasoft/dynamic-expression/README.md

 var function = resultExpression.Compile();
 var result = function(data.Persons.AsQueryable());

-// data.Persons.AsQueryable() can be _context.Persons in EF Core DB context, in that case code equivalant to above text to code is
+// data.Persons.AsQueryable() can be something like _context.Persons in EF Core DB context scenario.
+In that case, code equivalant to above string expression looks like following

   _context.Persons..Select(x => new
     {